rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 **Resource Manager with CPU\_MIN\_COUNT (new in 19c)**

 To allocate minimum CPU resources among PDBs, a new parameter has been introduced in 19C called CPU\_MIN\_COUNT.
 This allows us to set the minimum CPUs available per PDB.

-CPU\_MIN\_COUNT is the minimum number of CPUs the Pluggable Database Instance will receive.
 The total of CPU\_MIN\_COUNT for all Pluggable Database instances should not exceed the CPU\_COUNT of the Container Database instance.

-CPU\_MIN\_COUNT is the minimum number of CPUs usable by the Pluggable Database.
-CPU_COUNT is the maximum number of CPUs that can be used by the Pluggable Database.
+You can set both CPU parameters in a PDB.
+The CPU\_MIN\_COUNT is the minimum number of CPUs usable by the PDB and CPU_COUNT is the maximum number of CPUs usable by the PDB.

-When there is no load on the system, the parameter CPU\_MIN\_COUNT is ignored allowing the PDB tenant to utilize 100% of the CPUs allocated to the CDB.
-Only when the workload on the system needs more than 100% of the available CPUs and the workload is from more than one PDB, will the resource manager kick in and prioritize CPU resource based on the percentage of shares or CPU\_MIN\_COUNT.
+When there is no load on the system, the parameter CPU\_MIN\_COUNT is ignored allowing the PDB tenant to utilize 100% (or CPU\_COUNT) of the CPUs allocated to the CDB.

+When the workload on the system needs more than 100% of the available CPUs and the workload is from more than one PDB, will the resource manager kick in and prioritize CPU resource based on the CPU\_MIN\_COUNT.

-The steps to set this are
+The steps to set CPU Resource Management are
 - At the CDB level
      - Set the parameter RESOURCE\_MANAGER\_PLAN = DEFAULT\_CDB\_PLAN
 - For each PDB